TheRealNulsenator/NetBard/knowledge.md

 - User clarified this is for MY context, not documentation

 ## Ongoing Work
-*Track incomplete tasks for resumption*
+- Testing SSH connection with multiple commands
+- Basic SSH functionality verified and working

 ## Critical Notes
 *Important warnings, gotchas, or user-specific requirements*

 ---
-*Last Updated: 2025-09-04 - This file preserves Claude's working context for the Cartographer project*
+*Last Updated: 2025-01-05 - This file preserves Claude's working context for the Cartographer project*